transparency-dev/armored-witness/README.md

 The prod workflow is separate, but very similar in approach:

- 1. Builds are triggered when a new release tag is added to the repo, this causes a new OS and/or Applet firmware image to be built, but the build is configured to embed production public keys, log metadata, etc
+ 1. Builds are triggered when a new release tag is added to the repo, this causes a new OS and/or Applet firmware image to be built, but the build is configured to embed production public keys, log metadata, etc.
  1. Metadata about prod builds are committed-to in the [Prod Log](https://api.transparency.dev/armored-witness-firmware/prod/log/1/) ([checkpoint](https://api.transparency.dev/armored-witness-firmware/prod/log/1/checkpoint)), with the firmware itself hosted in the [Prod FW CAS](https://api.transparency.dev/armored-witness-firmware/prod/artefacts/1/)
  1. Provisioned production Armored Witness devices automatically update themselves based on new entries appearing in the production FT log